Drombler/drombler-jstore-client-agent/README.md

 Note: by installing / using this software you're agreeing to the [Oracle Binary Code License](Oracle-BCL.txt).
 Please see the [Oracle Java web site](http://java.oracle.com) for the latest version of this license.

-You can get the binary from the [latest release](https://github.com/Drombler/drombler-jstore-client-agent/releases/latest).
+You can get the binary from the [latest release](https://github.com/Drombler/drombler-jstore-client-agent/releases/latest) (early access release).

 ## Current Goals